 For PHYS 100 you must register for a tutorial section as well as a lecture section.
-For PHYS 131 (formerly PHYS 101+lab), there is no included lab section: please refer to PHYS 119 Lab, or PHYS 109 Lab for lab credits.
+For PHYS 131 (formerly PHYS 101+lab), there is no included lab section: please refer to PHYS 119 Lab for lab credits.

 PHYS 109 [*2020W: Enriched follow-up lab PHYS 109 is not being offered at this time].
-Phys 109 lab is an enriched follow-up lab option for students who have taken PHYS 119, is only offered in January.
-Students with at least 85% in high school physics and math are encouraged to take the enriched sequence PHYS 106, PHYS 108, and the PHYS 119 lab in first term.
-They are welcome to also take the follow-up enriched PHYS 109 lab in second term, which is especially beneficial to students planning to specialize in Physics or Astronomy.
+Phys 109 lab is an enriched follow-up lab option for students who have taken PHYS 119.
+Students with at least 85% in high school physics and math are encouraged to take the enriched sequence PHYS 106, PHYS 108, and the PHYS 119 lab in first term, and follow-up enriched PHYS 109 lab in second term.
+This sequence is especially beneficial to students planning to specialize in Physics or Astronomy.
 Students with questions/concerns may contact Prof. Janis McKenna at email@example.com.